 6. Set Fitness Rewards

 Fitness rewards are like small presents that you can give to your clients after having reached a certain goal.
-And everyone likes to receive presents, right?
-This can be as small as a free smoothie, a small trinket, or it could be a free massage (if your club offers those kinds of services).
+Everyone likes to receive presents, right?
+This can be as small as a free smoothie, a small badge, or it could even be a free massage (if your club offers those kinds of services).

-If your clients reach a milestone within the deadline, they earn the fitness rewards.
-But don’t forget to reward clients that don’t reach their goals for trying.
+If your clients reach a milestone within a set deadline, give them a fitness reward.
+At the same time, don’t forget to reward clients that don’t reach their goals but not for a lack of trying.
 It can be just as frustrating to put in a lot of effort and miss the mark by an inch!

 7. Offer Something New

 If a client has been doing one-on-one training, organize some small group training or try pairing up clients and help them find a sport-soulmate who can motivate each other.
-Change is one of the best antidotes for boredom.
+Variety is one of the best antidotes for exercise boredom.